-When Marshall completed high school she enrolled in Hunter College with plans of becoming a social worker.
-After a one year absence from college due to illness, she decided, with the influence of some of her friends, to become an English Literature major instead.
+When Marshall completed high school, she enrolled in Hunter College with plans of becoming a social worker.
+After a one-year absence from college due to illness, she decided, with the influence of some of her friends, to become an English Literature major instead.
 She enrolled in Brooklyn College and by 1954 had graduated cum laude and Phi Beta Kappa.

 After college Marshall began to write feature stories for Our World, a small Black publication.
 During this time she was writing for herself at home.
 Her first novel, Brown Girl, Brownstones, took shape over five years and was published in 1959.
-This book deals with the coming of age of a West Indies girl while simultaneously exploring the Black emigrant experience in America.
+This book deals with the coming of age of a West Indian girl while simultaneously exploring the Black emigrant experience in America.
 Some of her later novels and short stories include Soul Clap Hands and Sing (1961), Reena (1962), Some Get Wasted (1964), To Da-Duh: In Memorandum (1967), The Chosen Place, the Timeless People (1969), Praisesong for the Widow (1983), and Daughters (1991).

 Marshall’s fiction is rooted in Black cultural history.
 Her novels place an emphasis on Black female characters and she used these characters to address contemporary feminist issues from an Afrocentric perspective.
 She challenged her readers to understand the political, social, and economic structures societies are built on.
 Through her literature, she highlighted the oppressive systems that are in place.
 She also challenged people of African descent to reinvent their own identities.
 In addition to being an author, Paule Marshall was also a professor of English and creative writing at Virginia Commonwealth University in Richmond.
 She received many awards in her career, including the Guggenheim Fellowship (1960), the American Book Award (1984), the Langston Hughes Medallion Award (1986), and the John D. and Catherine T. MacArthur Fellowship (1992).